KZGlobalTeam/cs2kz-docs/docs/mapping/approval.md

   prohibited**.
 - Any course with filters intended to be ranked must be completed at least once on said filter while the map is in the WIP state.

+Rules that apply to courses with ranked filters specifically:

 - Avoid inconsistent mechanics like moving platforms or time-based events.
 - Avoid "pre-run setups" like breakable objects or doors which do not open automatically.